High Performance Swim Camp

 DAY 2 (11 & UNDER): SWIMMING A FAST 50

 Swimming the 50 is all about perfectly executing the details of the race and swimming with explosive power.
 A swimmer's technique should vary slightly depending on the distance their swimming.
 The arm pull, breathing, timing, and rotation style will be different in the 50 than they are in the mile.
-In this session, your swimmer will work with Ben Lee to find ways to be more explosive in their freestyle technique and sprint faster in their shorter races!
+In this session, your swimmer will work with Ben Lee and Giles Smith to find ways to be more explosive in their freestyle technique and sprint faster in their shorter races!

 - SPRINTING: Sprinting is all about swimming with “controlled aggression!”
-Ben will demonstrate how to swim with power, while also being relaxed - having too much tension will make your swimmer slip in the water and slow down.
+Ben and Giles will demonstrate how to swim with power, while also being relaxed - having too much tension will make your swimmer slip in the water and slow down.
 Swimmers will observe how to tweak their stroke to make them quick yet efficient - increasing tempo, shortening the breath, and a strong connected kick will lead to an explosive race!

 - BREAKOUTS: Many swimmers add movements in their breakout that create drag and destroy all of the momentum created during their underwater dolphin kicks.
 Your swimmer will work on staying streamlined and keeping their head down on the first stoke to accelerate into the first few strokes.